 But, the process to hand over the captaincy to Test skipper Kohli was set in motion as early as September, the sources said.

 The setting up of the new selection committee on September 21 was the starting point.
+The five-man panel brainstormed over the roadmap for Indian cricket, with the focus firmly on 2019 World Cup.

 After that things moved quickly.
 Mahendra Singh Dhoni conveyed his decision to quit as the limited-overs captain to the BCCI on January 4 before the announcement was made.